Please call the press office on 01509 223491 to arrange an interview with Dr Paul Sanderson. Bookings can also be made online at globelynx.com.

 Paul completed his first degree (part-time) in Sports Science and Sport Rehabilitation at St Mary’s University College in 2002.
-In 2007, he secured a sabbatical from the British Army to study Physical Activity and Health (master's) at Loughborough University which he completed in 2008 with distinction.
+In 2007, he secured a sabbatical from the British Army to study for a master's degree in Physical Activity and Health at Loughborough University.
+Whilst still in the British Army, Paul also conducted his doctoral studies (part-time) at Loughborough University and graduated with a PhD in 2014.

 Paul is a reviewer for a number of peer reviewed journals including Physiological Measurement (PMEA), BMC Public Health, and the International Journal of Behavioural Nutrition.

 - Oral presentation: Melbourne (Aus) International Congress on Soldier Physical Performance (ICSPP) 2017.

 - Oral presentation: Public Lecture Loughborough University 2017.

 - Oral presentation: Loughborough University PA and Health research group 2014.